test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

   - ipv6: true
 ```

-#### Monitoring
+#### monitoring

-DigitalOcean provides a monitoring agent that you can optionally install to your
+DigitalOcean provides a monitoring agent that you can optionally install to your droplet.
-droplet.
 To enable this feature, set the monitoring attribute to true.

 ```yaml
 ---